DuaneOne/House-Electrical-Power-Usage-Monitor-Including-Generator/README.md

 doesn't require installing anything else and offers better compatibility with the shutdown/reboot process.

-sudo nano /etc/systemd/system.conf \# to edit, uncomment and set the following lines:
+sudo nano /etc/systemd/system.conf &nbsp; \# to edit, uncomment and set the following lines:

 RuntimeWatchdogSec=10